StrangeBeeCorp/docs/docs/cortex/download/index.md

 # Download Cortex

 Cortex is distributed in various formats to suit different environments and deployment preferences.
-Whether you want to install it on traditional Linux systems, run it as a container with Docker, or deploy it in a Kubernetes cluster, you’ll find the appropriate options and instructional links below.
+Whether you want to install it with packages, run it as a container with Docker, or deploy it in a Kubernetes cluster, you’ll find the appropriate options and instructional links below.

 ## :material-debian: Debian / :material-ubuntu: Ubuntu